imertgul/coolors_palette/README.md

 # coolors_palette
-A new Flutter package that helps you to get your color palette from coolors.co to your project
+A Flutter package that helps you to get your color palette from coolors.co to your project

 ## Install
 ### 1. Depend on it